-The girls worked with Board member and Master Gardener, Peter Russell to restore the Arboretums Butterfly Garden as part of their Silver Award requirements.
+The girls worked with Board member and Advanced Master Gardener Peter Russell to restore the Arboretum's Butterfly Garden as part of their Silver Award requirements.
 Working from May through September, the girls restored the garden to its original seven flower beds and pathways.
 Over the course of the project, the girls photographed plants as they came into bloom.
-They researched their scientific and common names, light and soil requirements and whether they were deer resistant.
+They researched their scientific and common names, light and soil requirements, and whether they were deer resistant.
 To complete their project, the girls created a sign for the garden with images of the 11 different flower species they identified.
 They also created a brochure with information on each flower.
 Brochures are located in a holder below the Butterfly Garden Sign and are available to all Bartlett Arboretum visitors.

 MORE Details on the Project:

 The girls started the project on May 3 and finished on September 24.
 To receive this prestigious Girl Scout award they had to identify an issue that they cared about, build a team of members, pick a project, and then put a plan in place to get it done.

 When they first started working in the Garden, it was very overgrown and neglected.
 All of the plants were overcrowded, and there were many weeds and wineberry canes starting to grow.
 Together with Peter Russell, they worked hard to clear pathways, weed, and mulch the garden.
 They also took on different leadership roles to get the project done.

 Cecelia Coleman, Madeleine Martignoni, and Anusha Mathur: Pollinator Education Bins